lhmngwy/KP-Liberation-APR-LH/README.md

 My customisations include:

 - Updated all vanilla presets, all factions have access to all guns.
 Armour and vehicles are still faction restricted.
+- Blufor vehicles and HC squads will be saved anywhere on the map.
+- Added persistent player squads, disconnect and reconnect and you will still have your squad!
+- Redeploy from anywhere as long as there are no enemies nearby.
 - AI squad members will now redeploy with the player.
-- Added persistent player squads, disconnect and reconnect and you will still have your squad!
-- Blufor vehicles and HC squads will be saved anywhere on the map.
+- Respawning will kill your squad too, or the last HC squad you created if you have no squad.

 Integrated from others: